HCS Score

 Stable is scored across 7 Shariah principles with a total of 100 points.

-On Financial Exposure Risk, weighted at 25%, Stable scores 24 out of 25.
-Clean payment infrastructure with minimal direct exposure to interest-based products.
-Small deduction for indirect ecosystem considerations.
+On Financial Exposure Risk, weighted at 25%, STABLE scores 24 out of 25.
+Clean payment infrastructure with no direct interest-generating mechanism.
+Small deduction for indirect ecosystem considerations from processing transactions in various digital assets.

-On Gharar and Uncertainty, weighted at 15%, Stable scores 12 out of 15.
-Clear infrastructure purpose with transparent governance.
-Deductions for limited operating history and institutional adoption uncertainty.
+On Gharar and Uncertainty, weighted at 15%, STABLE scores 12 out of 15.
+Clear infrastructure purpose with transparent governance mechanisms.
+Deductions reflect limited operating history compared to established networks and institutional adoption uncertainty in a competitive market.

-On Maysir and Speculation, weighted at 15%, Stable scores 11 out of 15.
-No gambling mechanics in the core payment infrastructure.
-Deductions for speculative market trading in STABLE tokens.
+On Maysir and Speculation, weighted at 15%, STABLE scores 11 out of 15.
+No gambling mechanics in the payment infrastructure.
+Deductions reflect speculative market trading in STABLE tokens.

-On Underlying Business Activity, weighted at 15%, Stable scores a perfect 15 out of 15.
-Blockchain payment infrastructure and institutional settlement services are fully permissible and represent genuinely valuable productive economic activity.
+On Underlying Business Activity, weighted at 15%, STABLE scores a perfect 15 out of 15.
+Blockchain payment infrastructure and institutional settlement services are fully permissible and genuinely valuable productive economic activity that creates real economic benefit for users and institutions.

-On Transparency and Governance, weighted at 10%, Stable scores 8 out of 10.
+On Transparency and Governance, weighted at 10%, STABLE scores 8 out of 10.
 Transparent governance mechanisms and clear network functions.
-Deductions for governance maturity as a newer project still establishing its community governance model.
+Deductions for governance maturity as a newer project still establishing its community governance model through operational experience.

 Overall HCS Score: 87 out of 100 — Halal

-Do I understand what Stable is building — a payment and settlement blockchain — and why this is distinct from the stablecoins that might run on it?
-Am I comfortable with the tokenomics distribution and the concentration of early token holdings?
-Do I understand that as a newer project, Stable carries more adoption uncertainty than established blockchain networks?
-Is my investment based on genuine conviction in the institutional payment infrastructure thesis — or following short-term market momentum?
-Am I monitoring whether the ecosystem develops any DeFi applications that would require separate compliance assessment?
+Do I understand that Stable is the payment infrastructure layer and that this compliance assessment is completely separate from the compliance of specific stablecoins that may use the network?
+Am I comfortable with the tokenomics distribution and the concentration of early token holdings, and have I honestly assessed whether this meets my personal standards for Islamic commercial fairness?
+Do I understand that as a newer project Stable carries more adoption uncertainty than established payment blockchain networks with multi-year operational track records?
+Is my investment based on genuine conviction in the institutional payment infrastructure thesis with awareness of the competitive landscape, or am I following short-term market momentum?
+Am I monitoring the ecosystem for any DeFi applications that would require separate compliance assessment as Stable's developer community grows?

 Stable (STABLE) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 87 out of 100.

-For Muslim investors looking for payment-focused blockchain infrastructure with a clear institutional use case, strong compliance fundamentals, and no speculative financial engineering — Stable is a credible halal option, with the tokenomics profile being the primary area requiring careful consideration.
+For Muslim investors seeking payment-focused blockchain infrastructure with a clear institutional use case, strong Sharia compliance fundamentals, and none of the speculative financial engineering that disqualifies most of the crypto space, Stable is a credible and genuinely Halal option with the tokenomics profile being the primary dimension requiring careful personal consideration.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.